bpf-endeavor/Servant/docs/why_servant.md

-# Why Use Servant?
+# Why Automatic Spilitting of eBPF Applications??

 ## Running eBPF in Kernel is Limited!

 ## Splitting Can Increase performance (or not all tasks should be done in kernel)

+*.
+Results for BMC
+*.
+Results for Katran

+### Not all splitting is good

+*.
+Bad results for bad splitting

-## Doing Overcoming The eBPF Verifier Limits Is Challenging
+## Overcoming The eBPF Verifier Limits Is Challenging

 * Needs Time
 * Needs Expertise